Give Us Five for the Historic Preservation Master Plan. 2-3 minutes to watch a video clip. 2 minutes to comment.

-Arlington's historic places are important links to the past and contribute much to its character.
-Our work recognizes and protects these precious resources so we can explore, understand and appreciate our diverse history, architecture and people that weave the fabric of our heritage.
+Arlington’s historic places are important links to the past and contribute much to its character.
+Our historic preservation work recognizes and protects these precious resources so we can explore, understand and appreciate our diverse history, architecture and people that weave the fabric of our heritage.

 Once mainly farm land and a Washington, D.C., retreat, Arlington gradually transformed into a popular commuter suburb when trolley car lines emerged.
 The growth of the Federal government and the Pentagon spurred the creation of residential villages filled with modern bungalows, mail-order kit houses, Colonial Revival homes, and large garden-style apartment complexes that continue to define Arlington’s landscape today.